-Students will participate in a 130-hour linked practicum (including 130 hours in CORE 595 Winter term) focused on development of services and programs, consultation and leadership.
+Students will continue to participate in the Winter term to complete the 130-hour linked practicum focused on continuation of previous project from Fall term in development of services and programs, consultation and leadership.
 Specific areas of focus will be developed in consultation with the organization, the student and the instructor.
-Internship sites are selected according to the following criteria; (a) interest in innovation/change/improvement in delivery of services (b) interest in an on-going relationship with Community Rehabilitation and Disability Studies and the University of Calgary and (c) commitment to student learning needs.
+Practicum sites are selected according to the following criteria; (a) interest in innovation/change/improvement in delivery of services (b) interest in an on-going relationship with Community Rehabilitation and Disability Studies and the University of Calgary and (c) commitment to student learning needs.